Litigation in Texas

 Collection on a Judgment

-Collecting on a judgment against an individual is difficult in Texas because of homestead laws and the constitutional prohibition against garnishing wages.
+Collecting a judgment against an individual is frequently difficult in Texas because of homestead laws and the constitutional prohibition against garnishing wages.
 If the loser has no insurance coverage, collection can be a real problem.
-Similarly, satisfying a judgment against a corporation or LLC may be challenging if assets have been moved out of the company name or located in other jurisdictions.
-Attorneys are fond of saying that they could “paper the walls” of their offices with judgments obtained but never collected.
+Similarly, satisfying a judgment against a corporation or LLC may be challenging if assets have been moved out of the company name or are located in other jurisdictions.
+Attorneys are fond of saying that they could paper the walls of their offices with judgments obtained but never collected.
 That is the reality in Texas, especially when it comes to judgment debtors who are individuals.

 Execution on a judgment is most likely to be successful when the defendant has cash in the bank, investment real estate, or a business with substantial inventory or receivables.
 If none of these is present, the plaintiff’s best option may be to file an abstract of judgment in the real property records and hope that the defendant will sell property through a title company during the 10 years that the AJ remains on file.